easy-rider4/dslr-photo-booth/README.md

 # dslr-photo-booth
-A python script for a raspberry pi photo-booth with a dsrl camera
+An unfinished python script for a raspberry pi photo-booth with a dsrl camera.